TrasnaCellular/LEXI-ADAM-Arduino-shield/README.md

-"# LEXI-ADAM-Arduino-Shield; this is just a placeholder, the whole project will be downloaded in the near future"
+"# LEXI-ADAM-Arduino-Shield; this is just a placeholder, the whole project will be uploaded in the near future"